jaf107/Mr.-Bin/README.md

 # Mr.-Bin
 Mr. Bin is a commodity recycle and exchange platform.
-This is a Web Application developed for SPL 2 Project for Jitesh Sureka & Abu Jafar Saifullah.
+This is a Web Application developed for SPL 2 Project by Abu Jafar Saifullah & Jitesh Sureka.

 •	Installation
   o	Clone the project